szupeicheng/Latex-Musixtex/README.md

 # Latex-Musixtex
-Write piano sheets using Musixtex
+Documents using Latex and Musixtex